 To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
-The water pressure pump is located aft port storage compartment mounted to the transom.
-Open the cover and pull the shower wand from the recessed deck fitting.
+Open the cover and pull the shower wand out from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand, gently feed the hose down through the deck and replace the cover on the fitting.
-See "Fresh Water System" on page 8-12 for a layout diagram.
+Reinstall the shower wand by gently feeding the hose down through the deck and close the cover.
+The water pressure pump is mounted to the transom in the aft port storage compartment.
+Reference "Pressurized Fresh Water System" on page 8-16 for a layout diagram of the fresh water system.